SAP-samples/btp-cf-cap-multitenant-susaas/docu/1-discover/1-discover-mission-target/README.md

 While the ecosystem of partner-built software for SAP On-Premise solutions has grown very well over the last decades, the available partner offerings and the interest in building solutions on SAP BTP starts to increase.
 A lot of SAP partners wonder how to port their existing developments to the cloud, to satisfy the demand of their existing customers moving to SAP BTP, or reach out to a much broader market than before.

 For that reason, this mission and the related topic of developing multitenant SaaS applications on SAP BTP is of great interest to partners and customers.
 It is supposed to give all interested stakeholders an introduction to the theoretical basics of Software as a Service on SAP BTP and provides a great codebase that can be used to kickstart your own implementation.

-Whereas some other great sample missions on building SaaS applications in SAP BTP Kyma environment already exist ([see here](https://discovery-center.cloud.sap/missiondetail/3683/3726/)), this mission focuses on the SAP Cloud Foundry environment, which is a fundamental pillar of the SAP BTP success.
+Whereas other great missions on building SaaS applications in the **Kyma** runtime already exist ([see here](https://discovery-center.cloud.sap/missiondetail/3683/3726/)), this mission makes use of the **Cloud Foundry** runtime.

 There is no previous knowledge required for this mission, so all new but also experienced developers can set up the sample application.
 Nevertheless, a basic understanding of SAP BTP service offerings will help you grasp the ideas and concepts.